Definition of

 Happiness

-Personal autonomy is the ability of a person to carry out his or her daily activities and make his or her own decisions .
-This power implies the need to have certain resources and skills that allow him or her to act independently and assume the consequences of his or her actions.
+Personal autonomy is the ability of a subject to carry out their daily activities and make their own decisions .
+This power implies the need to have certain resources and skills that allow one to function independently and assume the consequences of one's actions.

 To accurately understand the idea of personal autonomy, it is important to analyze the two terms that shape it.
 Autonomy is associated with self-government and not depending on others.
-Personal , meanwhile, is what is particular to a person.
+The personal , meanwhile, is what is particular to a person.

 The degree of personal autonomy of an individual changes over time.
 In a general sense, it can be said that the aim is always to promote and achieve the highest possible level , taking into account the characteristics of each case.